Educating Breastfeeding Mothers About DHA Pays Dividends

 The study found that providing nursing mothers with information about the importance of DHA and the levels present in their own breast milk motivated them to continue nursing and make dietary and supplement changes that increased their milk's DHA levels.

 Breastfeeding mothers can check the level of DHA and other nutrients in their milk using Lactation Lab's test kit.
 Lactation Lab founder Dr Stephanie Canale MD developed the kit to help educate breastfeeding mothers by measuring the nutritional value of breast milk, including the level of DHA.
-"As we learn more about the importance of the quality of breast milk through this type of research, it is helpful to have a tool to measure it," said Dr. Canale.
+"As we learn more about the importance of the quality of breast milk through this type of research, it is helpful to have a tool to measure it," says Dr. Canale.

 Source: International Breastfeeding Journal: Brian A. Juber, Kristina Harris Jackson, Kristopher B. Johnson, William S. Harris and Michelle L. Baack